savaslabs/savaslabs.github.io/_posts/2016-10-19-optimizing-jekyll-with-gulp.md

    - Execute our JS asynchronously, meaning it will be executed when it's ready while the page is loading without interfering with the render.
 3. Optimize images:
-   - Manually shrink our image file sizes, then set up gulp to optimize them even further for the smallest images possible.
+   - Manually shrink our image file sizes, then set up gulp to [optimize](https://github.com/imagemin/imagemin) them even further for the smallest images possible.
    - Use the `<picture>` element over simple `<img>` tags.
-The `<picture>` element contains an array of different sizes of the same image and allows the browser to pick the smallest one that will look good on the user's screen size and resolution.
+The `<picture>` element contains an array of different sizes of the same image and allows the browser to pick the smallest one that will look good on the user's screen size and resolution, so only the smallest possible image is loaded.

 One thing reported by PageSpeed not yet on our to-do list is "leverage browser caching" — we're not going to tackle this just yet since we're using